 - 1. The transactions with related parties are made on terms equivalent to those that prevail in arm's length transactions.
 Outstanding balances at the year-end are unsecured and interest free and settlement occurs in cash as per the terms of the agreement. - 2.
-The Company has not provided any commitment to the related party as at March 31, 2020.
+The Company has not provided any commitment to the related party as at March 31, 2021.

-17 Operating Lease:
+16 Operating Lease:

-Office premise of the Company have been taken on operating lease basis.
-The lease rent paid during the year Rs.
-0.60 million (March 31, 2019: Rs 0.90 million).
-These operating lease agreement are cancellable by giving short period notice by either of the parties to the agreement.
+Office premise of the Company were taken on operating lease basis.
+The lease rent paid during the year Nil (March 31, 2020: Rs 0.60 million).

-18 Trade dues to MSME
+17 Trade dues to MSME

-There are no Micro and Small Enterprises, to whom the Company owes dues, which are outstanding for more than 45 days at the balance sheet date.
+There are no Micro and Small and Enterprises as defined in the Micro, Small and Medium Enterprises Act, 2006 to whom the Company owes dues, which are outstanding for more than 45 days at the balance sheet date.
 This is based on the information available with the Company.

-19 Income Tax Expenses
+18 Income Tax Expenses